MelodyNwaonusuru/Retail_Project/README.md

 **Strategic Priorities**

-1. Prioritise customer retention above new acquisition — returning customers generate #217M more in revenue than new customers; investing in structured loyalty programmes, personalised offers, post-purchase re-engagement, and exclusive returning-customer incentives will protect and compound this commercial advantage
+1. Prioritise customer retention above new acquisition : returning customers generate #217M more in revenue than new customers; investing in structured loyalty programmes, personalised offers, post-purchase re-engagement, and exclusive returning-customer incentives will protect and compound this commercial advantage
-2. Enforce discipline around the 0% discount band — the data is unambiguous: full-price transactions are the most profitable; the business should resist the impulse to apply blanket promotional discounts and instead focus on value-driven marketing, product storytelling, and experience improvements that justify full-price purchasing
+2. Enforce discipline around the 0% discount band : full-price transactions are the most profitable; the business should resist the impulse to apply blanket promotional discounts and instead focus on value-driven marketing, product storytelling, and experience improvements that justify full-price purchasing
-3. Fundamentally reassess marketing spend allocation — the current evidence shows a weak or inverse relationship between marketing spend and revenue performance at the category level; a channel-by-channel audit should be conducted, with budget cut from low-conversion activity and reallocated toward demonstrably high-return channels and formats
+3. Fundamentally reassess marketing spend allocation : the current evidence shows a weak or inverse relationship between marketing spend and revenue performance at the category level; a channel-by-channel audit should be conducted, with budget cut from low-conversion activity and reallocated toward demonstrably high-return channels and formats
-4. Investigate and act on the Ibadan anomaly — Ibadan is generating strong revenue and profit with poor marketing efficiency, which almost certainly means organic demand is doing the heavy lifting; a structured experiment to reduce paid marketing spend in Ibadan while monitoring volume impact would either unlock budget savings or reveal a ceiling that smarter targeting could push through
+4. Investigate and act on the Ibadan anomaly : Ibadan is generating strong revenue and profit with poor marketing efficiency, which almost certainly means organic demand is doing the heavy lifting; a structured experiment to reduce paid marketing spend in Ibadan while monitoring volume impact would either unlock budget savings or reveal a ceiling that smarter targeting could push through
-5. Lead all commercial planning with Beauty and Fashion — these two categories should anchor promotional calendars, seasonal campaign briefs, inventory planning, and visual merchandising decisions; the data does not support continuing to over-invest in Electronics and Groceries from a marketing standpoint without first resolving the profitability gap
+5. Lead all commercial planning with Beauty and Fashion : these two categories should anchor promotional calendars, seasonal campaign briefs, inventory planning, and visual merchandising decisions; the data does not support continuing to over-invest in Electronics and Groceries from a marketing standpoint without first resolving the profitability gap
-6. Protect and grow Lagos and Kano as priority markets — while their high discount allocations deserve scrutiny, their commercial throughput makes them the backbone of the business; they should receive priority treatment in stock depth, delivery speed, customer experience quality, and localised campaign relevance
+6. Protect and grow Lagos and Kano as priority markets : while their high discount allocations deserve scrutiny, their commercial throughput makes them the backbone of the business; they should receive priority treatment in stock depth, delivery speed, customer experience quality, and localised campaign relevance
-7. Accelerate the online channel — a #20M gross profit gap over Store is not a marginal difference; the business should treat Online growth as a strategic priority, investing in checkout optimisation, delivery proposition improvement, digital acquisition, and UX enhancements that convert browsing into purchasing at a higher rate
+7. Accelerate the online channel : a #20M gross profit gap over Store is not a marginal difference; the business should treat Online growth as a strategic priority, investing in checkout optimisation, delivery proposition improvement, digital acquisition, and UX enhancements that convert browsing into purchasing at a higher rate
-8. Address the Electronics and Groceries margin problem directly — both categories are moving high volumes with low profit return; options to explore include pricing architecture reviews, category bundle strategies, cost renegotiations with suppliers, and a deliberate reduction in discount depth to test whether demand is genuinely price-elastic or whether margin can be recovered without significant volume loss.
+8. Address the Electronics and Groceries margin problem directly both categories are moving high volumes with low profit return; options to explore include pricing architecture reviews, category bundle strategies, cost renegotiations with suppliers, and a deliberate reduction in discount depth to test whether demand is genuinely price-elastic or whether margin can be recovered without significant volume loss.

 These recommendations are drawn directly from the data and are designed to be actionable within a short execution window.
 The 90-day focus is on quick wins that protect margin, improve channel efficiency, and double down on what the data has already confirmed is working.

+**90 day Focus Plan**

+1. Redirect marketing budget away from low-return channels the audit will show where; act on it immediately
+2. Stop blanket discounting; institute an approval process and hold the line on full-price transactions
+3. Make Beauty and Fashion the lead categories in all commercial planning going forward
+4. Reduce paid marketing spend in Ibadan on a trial basis and monitor the volume impact
+5. Formally prioritise Lagos and Kano for stock, delivery, and customer experience investment
+6. Commit to building a loyalty programme; approve the budget and set a launch deadline
+7. Treat online as a strategic growth channel; assign dedicated resource and a closing target for the gross profit gap
+8. Open supplier renegotiations or pricing reviews for Electronics and Groceries; the current margin position is not sustainable at scale

 Tools Used
 Tool	Purpose